nagyistge/fhirbase-demo-app/src/views/tutor.md

 Search works without indexing but search query would be slow on any reasonable amount of data.
-So FHIRbase has a group of indexing functions:
+Therefore, FHIRbase has a group of indexing functions:

 * `index_search_param(resourceType, searchParam)`
 * `drop_index_search_param(resourceType, searchParam)`